liu1j/4004_Project1/README.md

 Once it finishes, four .csv files will be generated.
 Then, run optimizerTask2.py to produce the final results.

-## Optimization model in copiable format is in folder "Optimization Model in Word"
+## Mathematical optimization formulation in copiable format is in folder "Optimization Model in Word"